Integrate Using Cursor / Claude Code (MCP Server)

 Security best practices

-Protect your credentials
+Protect your MCP Server Key

-Limit credential exposure
+Limit key exposure

 - Configure MCP clients on trusted developer machines only.